jfields4733/Jordan/-1Buffers/README.md

 #### Implementation Device screen shot zoomed in on something interesting

 #### Testing

-## MultipleSwitches

-This project or circuit fails.
-Two switches can not drive one LED.

 *What are the vivado error messages?
 Guess what each means in your own words.*